VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 * `oldnode` Current node
 * `newnode` What the node will become after replacing.
 If false is returned, the mob will not replace the node.
 By default, replacing sets self.gotten to true and resets the object properties.

+### Riding Mobs

+Mobs can now be ridden by players and the following shows its functions and
+usage:

+`mcl_mobs.attach(self, player)`

+This function attaches a player to the mob so it can be ridden.

+ * 'self'	mob information
+ * 'player' player information

+`mcl_mobs.detach(player, offset)`

+This function will detach the player currently riding a mob to an offset position.

+ * 'player' player information
+ * 'offset' position table containing offset values

+`mcl_mobs.drive(self, move_animation, stand_animation, can_fly, dtime)`

+This function allows an attached player to move the mob around and animate it at same time.

+ * 'self'			mob information
+ * 'move_animation'string containing movement animation e.g. "walk"
+ * 'stand_animation' string containing standing animation e.g. "stand"
+ * 'can_fly'		 if true then jump and sneak controls will allow mob to fly up and down
+ * 'dtime'			tick time used inside drive function

+`mcl_mobs.fly(self, dtime, speed, can_shoot, arrow_entity, move_animation, stand_animation)`

+This function allows an attached player to fly the mob around using directional controls.

+ * 'self'			mob information
+ * 'dtime'			tick time used inside fly function
+ * 'speed'			speed of flight
+ * 'can_shoot'		true if mob can fire arrow (sneak and left mouse button fires)
+ * 'arrow_entity'	name of arrow entity used for firing
+ * 'move_animation'string containing name of pre-defined animation e.g. "walk" or "fly" etc.
+ * 'stand_animation' string containing name of pre-defined animation e.g. "stand" or "blink" etc.

+Note: animation names above are from the pre-defined animation lists inside mob registry without extensions.

+Certain variables need to be set before using the above functions:

+ * 'self.v2'				toggle switch used to define below values for the first time
+ * 'self.max_speed_forward' max speed mob can move forward
+ * 'self.max_speed_reverse' max speed mob can move backwards
+ * 'self.accel'			 acceleration speed
+ * 'self.terrain_type'	integer containing terrain mob can walk on (1 = water, 2 or 3 = land)
+ * 'self.driver_attach_at'position offset for attaching player to mob
+ * 'self.driver_eye_offset' position offset for attached player view
+ * 'self.driver_scale'	sets driver scale for mobs larger than {x=1, y=1}

 ## Spawning mobs
 Mobs can be added to the natural spawn cycle using